-Here’s a quick run down of the main positions in soccer, from a winger to a defensive midfielder.
-As a player, figure out what position on the field enables you to show your talent and soccer skills.
-As a coach, find out what position a player can play with the most confidence and freedom and also help your team win games.
+What position do you play on the soccer field?
+Here’s a quick run down of the all the positions in soccer, from a winger to a defensive midfielder to a forward and so on.
+As a soccer player, figure out what position on the field enables you to show your talent and soccer skills the best.
+As a soccer coach, find out what position a player can play with the most confidence and freedom and also help your team win games.

 At the same time though, specialization is key, whether that’s being a goal scorer, an exceptional crosser of the ball or someone who just doesn’t get beat and wins every ball on defense.
 For instance, David Beckham is an expert crosser of the ball, David Villa is a pure goal scorer, and Rio Rerdinand is a classic ball winner – those are their areas of expertise.

-It’s a balance, you want to have certain unqiue qualities that set you apart from other players, but you also want to be able to adjust and play different roles at certain moments in the game.
+It’s a balance, you want to have certain unique qualities that set you apart from other soccer players, but you also want to be able to adjust and play different roles or soccer positions at certain moments in the game.

 Center Midfielder – These are the players who don’t lose the ball but help their teams keep possession.
 They have great vision, control and passing ability.
 They get everyone involved in the game and create goal-scoring chances or develop and build attacking sequences for for their team.
 They are a combination of a holding midfielder and attacking midfielder.
 They can play both short passes and the long ball.
 Arsenal’s Cesc Fabregas is a good example.

 Holding Midfielder – The holding midfielder sits back and spreads the ball around the field.
 They are exceptional passers of the ball.
 They read the game really well and win balls by intercepting passes.
 They’re less likely to get into the attack as much as an attacking midfielder but they can score goals and shoot from distance.
 Think of Michael Carrick or Paul Scholes of Manchester United.
 Although Scholes probably fits into a number of categories as far as midfielders go.